jamesx00/django-omise/README.md

     3.1 With the build-in mixin

     This package comes with a built-in mixin, with which you can create a class-based-view and write a few methods to charge a customer.
-See below for an example:
+See below for an example or see [Example 1](./examples/):

     ```python
     from django.contrib.auth.mixins import LoginRequiredMixin